CodeHubOrg/codehub-web-content/code-of-conduct/index.md

 ## We ask you to

-* behave respectfully towards other people
+* Behave respectfully towards other people
-* be considerate of people’s time and attention
+* Be considerate of people’s time and attention
-* contribute positively and constructively to discussions
+* Contribute positively and constructively to discussions
-* listen and take into account others' concerns and opinions
+* Listen to and take into account others' concerns and opinions

 ## Dealing with unwelcome behaviour